foxriver76/ioBroker.benchmark/README.md

 ### **WORK IN PROGRESS**
 * (foxriver76) we introduced some categories in the user interface
+* (foxriver76) we switched to checkboxes to allow to execute a subset of all tests

 ### 0.3.2 (2021-11-23)
 * (foxriver76) we now also remove secondary instances on clean up